-The short- and long-form notices (here) have been approved by the Supreme Court of British Columbia to notify potential Settlement Class Members of their rights.
+The short- and long-form notices have been approved by the Supreme Court of British Columbia to notify potential Settlement Class Members of their rights.
 If you received a notice, it is because our records indicate that you may be a Class Member.
 Class Members must now make claims if they want compensation from the Settlement.

-The Court decided that everyone who meets the following definition is a Settlement Class Member:
+The Court decided that everyone who meets the following definition is a Class Member:

-All natural persons or entities resident in Canada, but not resident in Québec, who on or before February 24, 2022, purchased or leased for more than 30 days, one or more Class Vehicles (view FAQ 6 below).
+All natural persons or entities resident in Canada, but not resident in Québec, who on or before February 24, 2022, purchased or leased for more than 30 days, one or more Class Vehicle(s) (view FAQ 5).

 (1) all Persons that have litigated claims involving Class Vehicles’ allegedly defective EGR emissions system against one or more Defendants to final, nonappealable judgment (with respect to those vehicles only);